 To expedite the Alternative Media process, students can choose to submit their own course materials for Alternative Media production, or if the DRC is unable to obtain a version of requested course materials by other means, students may be asked to submit their own course materials.
 These materials will be cut and scanned.
 The physical copy of the materials will be rebound and returned within 72 hours of submission.
 Please note that the altered condition of returned course materials may affect their resale value.

-The DRC will deliver all requested course materials via e-mail and/or online download.
-Students who wish to pick up course materials on CD or flash drive should contact the DRC Alternative Media office.
+The DRC will deliver all requested course materials via online download.
+Students who wish to receive media by other means (CD, flash drive, Braille, etc.) should contact the DRC directly.

 Please Note: Alternative Media Service Requests will be processed in the order they are received.